-Barcelona striker Raphinha has revealed that he was close to playing for the Italian national team at Euro 2020.
-According to him, a bureaucratic detail prevented him from being called up: passport Italian did not arrive in time.
+Barcelona forward Raphinha revealed that he was close to playing for the Italian national team at Euro 2020.
+According to him, a bureaucratic detail prevented the call-up: his Italian passport didn't arrive in time.

-Born in Porto Alegre, Raphinha was eligible for the Azzurra for having Italian citizenship.
-At the time, he played in European football and caught the attention of the coaching staff of the four-time world champion team.
+Born in Porto Alegre, Raphinha was eligible for the Azzurra because he had Italian citizenship.
+At the time, he was playing football in Europe and caught the attention of the coaching staff of the four-time world champion national team.

 The plan was to include it in the Euro list, played in 2021 because of the covid-19 pandemic.